FateMeetsLuck/dmildew/README.md

 ## Running the Examples

 In a terminal in the main project directory run `dub run :repl -- examples/nameOfExample.mds`.
 If you want to try out the interactive shell simply type `dub run :repl`.
 In the interactive shell it is only possible to enter multiple lines by writing '\' at the end of a line you want to continue.
+Note that functions and classes declared in one REPL command will not be accessible in the next unless stored in a var.
+To store a class such as `class Foo {}` one must write `var Foo = Foo;` immediately after.

 ## Binding